vaghi/Pokedex-clone/README.md

     - Mandatory name, height and weight
     - Name can't be duplicated

+TODO:
-Tests not implemented yet
+ - Tests
+ - Add spinner on fetching data

-Run by `npm start`
+Run by `npm start` from _pokedex-clone_ folder